rafaelha/vscode-flamegraph/README.md

 ### TODO

 - [ ] Unit tests
-- [ ] Performance tests
+- [x] Performance tests
 - [x] Option to filter the flamegraph by module.
-Since processes are treated as a module, this would, e.g., allow to show the flamegraph resolved for all processes or combined for all processes.
 - [ ] Refactor flamegraph react component.
 Currently, the whole graph is recomputed on every mouse hover event.
 - [ ] Search in flamegraph
 - [ ] Profiling files without opening a workspace/folder.
 Currently, the extension requires a workspace/folder to be opened.
 - [ ] Memray memory profiles
 - [ ] Zoom animations in flamegraph
 - [ ] Select sampling interval
 - [x] Jupyter notebook profiling.
-Currently, it is possible to attache to a running kernel process.
-But profile results cannot be displayed in the notebook.